hashicorp/design-system/website/docs/components/page-header/partials/guidelines/guidelines.md

 ### Tertiary button

-Use a `tertiary` [Button](/components/button) when highlighting low-priority actions like integration and terminal instructions.
+A `tertiary` [Button](/components/button) should be used sparingly in the Page Header, but can be used to highlight low-priority actions like terminal instructions or to trigger a component like a [Flyout](/components/flyout) to enhance the content on the main page.

+Depending on the intended function, consider consolidating a `tertiary` Button into a [Dropdown](/components/dropdown).

 ![Page Header Actions Tertiary Button](/assets/components/page-header/page-header-actions-tertiary-button.png =700x*)